Conclave: Scrutiny

-The oath taken when casting one's vote, under present rules is only verbal, since the name of the elector is no longer signed on the ballot with that of the candidate.
-(Previously, the ballot was signed by the elector, who included his motif [unique identification code].
-Then he folded it over at two places to cover his signature and motif.
-After this, it was sealed with wax to result in a semi-secret ballot.)
+Under present rules, the oath that cardinals take when casting their votes is only verbal, since they no longer sign their names on the ballots.
+Previous rules required each cardinal to sign his ballot and mark it with a unique identification code, or motif.
+He then folded the ballot in two places to cover his signature and motif, leaving only the name of his chosen candidate exposed, and sealed it with wax to create a semi-secret ballot.

 The wax seals were opened only if a candidate received the bare minimum needed for election.
-This was to insure that the apparently elected man had not voted for himself.
+This was to ensure that the apparently elected man had not voted for himself.
 This was the procedure from 1621 to 1945.
-The example above is a copy of the old three section semi-secret ballot, which was last used in the conclave of 1939.
+The example above is a copy of the three section semi-secret ballot, which was last used in the conclave of 1939.
 There was no oath taken when actually casting ballots, prior to 1621.

-Completely secret ballots (at the option of the cardinals present and voting) were sometimes used prior to 1621, but these secret ballots had no oath taken when the vote was actually cast.
+Semi-secret ballots with initials or motif written on the back of the ballot, or voting verbally, at the option of the cardinals present and voting, were sometimes used prior to 1621.
+These secret ballots had no oath taken when the vote was actually cast.
 At some conclaves prior to 1621, the cardinals verbally voted and sometimes stood in groups to facilitate counting the votes cast.
-The signature and motif of the elector covered by two folded-over parts of the ballot paper was added by Gregory XV in 1621, to prevent anyone from casting the deciding vote for himself.
-Cardinal Pole of England refused to cast the deciding vote for himself in 1549, which would then have been followed by the accession (and was not elected), but in 1492 Cardinal Borgia (Pope Alexander VI) almost certainly did privately bribe other cardinals to vote for him.
-It is rather certain that he would not have been allowed to cast the deciding vote for himself.
-A procedure called accession gave electors who had not voted for the possible new pope the opportunity to change their votes and make the election unanimous (or nearly so), except for the vote of the possible new pope.
-This is how Cardinal Borgia was elected pope Alexander VI in 1492.
-Faced by the mortal challenge to the papacy emanating from Protestantism, and fearing schism due to several stormy conclaves in the late 16th and early 17th centuries, Gregory XV established the procedure of signed ballots to prevent any cardinal from casting the deciding vote for himself.
-The accession was not ended, but seldom used until Pius XII abolished it in 1945.
-Since 1945, a cardinal can cast the deciding vote for himself without the accession, though the two-thirds majority rule has always been continued, except when John Paul II had modified that rule in 1996 (after 33 ballots, a simple majority was sufficient), with the two-thirds majority rule restored in 2007 by Benedict XVI.
+The signature and motif of the elector covered by two folded-over parts of the ballot paper was added by Gregory XV in 1621, to prevent anyone from casting the deciding vote for himself, and also to insure semi-secrecy.

+In 1549, Cardinal Pole of England refused to cast the deciding vote for himself, which would then have been followed by the accession to raise his vote total to at least one more than the minimum number needed, and was not elected.
+In 1492, Cardinal Borgia (Pope Alexander VI) almost certainly privately bribed other cardinals to vote for him.
+It is certain that he would not have been allowed to cast the deciding vote for himself, without the knowledge and consent of the other cardinals.
+A procedure called accession gave electors who had not voted for the possible new pope the opportunity to change their votes and make the election unanimous, or nearly so, (except for the vote of the possible new pope).
+This is how Cardinal Borgia was elected Pope Alexander VI in 1492.
+To make accession work, each elector had to sign or code his ballot to later identify it, if he desired to change his vote to a different candidate.

+Faced by the mortal challenge to the papacy emanating from Protestantism, and fearing schism due to several stormy conclaves in the late 16th and early 17th centuries, Gregory XV established the procedure of signed ballots with covering fold over flaps sealed with wax to prevent any cardinal from casting the deciding vote for himself.
+The accession was not ended, but was seldom used until Pius XII abolished it in 1945.
+Since 1945, a cardinal can cast the deciding vote for himself without the accession, though the two-thirds majority rule has always been continued, except when John Paul II had modified that rule in 1996, after 33 ballots, a simple majority being sufficient.
+The two-thirds majority rule was restored in 2007 by Benedict XVI.